-If you notice the connection being unstable on your Windows device when connected to Surfshark VPN, here is what you should try at first:
+If you notice the connection being unstable on your Windows device when connected to a VPN, here is what you should try first:

 - Change the default protocol used on the Surfshark app.

 To do that, launch the Surfshark app, go to Settings --> Advanced, then open the Protocol tab.
 This is where you will find an option to change the default protocol.

 Change the protocol from Automatic to OpenVPN(UDP).
 If that does not help, try the OpenVPN(TCP) protocol.

 - Try other locations.

 For various reasons, like server load or technical issues on the server, one location might provide a more stable connection than others.

 To change the location, open the Locations page on your Surfshark app; here you will find the full list of our servers.
 Try to test at least several different servers and see if the issue persists.

 Some apps might have taken over network control on your device.
 This can sometimes interfere with Surfshark (or any other VPN) connection.

 This applies to other VPNs, firewalls, file-sharing apps, and especially, anti-virus software.
 If you have any of those, try disabling them.
 Then reboot your device and see if the connection gets any better.